idvorkin/idvorkin.github.io/_d/resistance.md

 ### [Jump in the lake day](https://ig66.blogspot.com/search/label/jump_in_lake_day)

-To remind me the resistance is a huge enemy, I do a polar bear plunge every new years, I call it jump in the lake day.
+To remind me the resistance is a huge enemy, I do a polar bear plunge every new year, I call it jump in the lake day.

 ![Fun Photo](http://farm8.staticflickr.com/7013/6615434129_8040468028.jpg)